 You have faced 10th board and that gave you experience for board exams.
-Do you remember that just before the exam was about to start, a number of students were struggling around with their notes, books and another sort of things?
+Do you remember that just before the exam was about to start, a number of students were struggling around with their notes, books, and other sort of things?
 Maybe you were one of them.

 So, did that struggle just before the exam helped you in any way?
 No, the answer is an absolute no, moreover, this activity makes more negative effects on marks.
 So do not ever study just before the exams.

 Leave all your study material at home and go with a free and relaxed mind.
 Do not talk about the topics with friends, stand-alone somewhere and wait for the exam to start.
 All you need to do at this time is to make yourself more confident and stronger.

 First and important, before reading the question paper, feel and pretend that you are well familiar with each and every question and you know how to answer each question present in that question paper.
 This is a self-defense system and works very well.
 Thinking like this will make you even more positive and you will perform double for sure!

 OK, now in advance 15 minutes, read out each and every question to its root, understand it, make a plan that how you will do that question.
 Read all the questions with the same focus, and then make a strategy that which questions will you attempt first.

 I know that you will be stuck on some questions while reading them in advance 15 minutes, and this will make you a bit worried.
 But don’t panic at that moment, let it be, you will find a way to solve it later, do not struggle with that particular question, give other questions attention too.

 Always attempt 5 marks questions first, the simple logic says, you cannot do 5 marks questions when there is a shortage of time and you have to finish the paper, but you can easily do 1 marks even 2 marks questions in lesser time.
 And this is the best practice when dealing with the questions.